 Who it appeals to: Individuals interested in a non-theistic approach to recovery, have an interest in Eastern Spiritual Practices, and/or who are already following a Buddhist path.

 7. Celebrate Recovery

 Celebrate Recovery describes itself as a “biblical and balanced program that helps us overcome our hurts, hang-ups, and habits.”
 Launched 25 years ago at Saddleback Church, California, the program is based on AA’s 12-steps but incorporates eight additional principles based on the actual words of Jesus found in the Sermon on the Mount.
 Celebrate Recovery is an international organization and is based in 29,000 churches worldwide.

 Who it appeals to: Individuals who subscribe to the Christian faith and/or struggle with the vagueness of AA’s “Higher Power” or “God of your understanding.”

-Alcoholics Anonymous isn’t for everyone but that’s no reason to navigate recovery on your own.
-There are plenty of other groups that have helped many move forward and they could be just the right option for you as well.
+Alcoholics Anonymous isn’t for everyone, but that’s no reason to navigate recovery on your own.
+There are plenty of other groups that have helped many to move forward, and they could be just the right option for you.

 * Editor's Note: A previous version of this article did not include Refuge Recovery and Celebrate Recovery.
-The article has been amended to include suggestions from the SoberRecovery community as well as the most up-to-date information.
+The article has been amended to include suggestions from the SoberRecovery community and the most up-to-date information.